 Ensure that exhaust ventilated to the outdoors is not being drawn back into the building through other windows, doors or air inlets.

-Check the unit’s seals
+Check the seals on the printer

 Wait for fans to stop before you open the lid